romerramos/dwui/README.md

 # Deploy

-The main branch should contain the latest build in the root of the repo, e.g: `dwui-linux`, scp/clone/ftp/move that file to a server running docker and execute it and that's it!
+The main branch should contain the latest build in the root of the repo, e.g: `dwui-linux`, scp/clone/ftp/move that file to a server running docker, execute it and that's it!

 ```bash
 ./dwui-linux --password yourpassword
 ```

+## License

+This project is licensed under the AGPL v3.0 license.
+See the [LICENSE](LICENSE) file for more details.

+Copyright (C) 2025 Romer Ramos